mohitsoni0123/web-company/README.md

 I have used RDBMS Mysql DB with all forgin key, Candidate Composit key in Company and user_active_companies respectively.

-I have also used soft delete functionality during deletion , and All error handling With validations task have done.
+I have also used soft delete functionality during deletion , and All error handling With validations task have done .

+Please Find
+Company Management JSON - Api's
+Company_management - sql